cemreefe/cemreefe.github.io/source/misc/the-best-i-ever-had.md

 [TOC]

-## The best icecream I ever had
+## The best ice cream I ever had

-We randomly stumbled upon this icecream shop when we were visiting Margate.
+We randomly stumbled upon this ice cream shop when we were visiting Margate.
 Really creamy and delicious, so much so that it inspired me to create a best x I ever had log to never forget a place where I had so good of an experience.